Ryan-vanderHeijden/_Flood-Hazard/README.md

 Both passes write checkpoint files to `data/streamflow/` so a re-run after a crash resumes from where it left off rather than re-fetching all data.
 Delete `streamflow_dv_checkpoint.parquet`, `streamflow_iv_checkpoint.parquet`, and the `*_no_data.txt` files to force a full re-fetch.

 Flood stage thresholds (Service 3) are fetched from the [NWS National Water Prediction Service API](https://api.water.noaa.gov/nwps/v1/gauges) using 50 parallel workers.
-The USGS site → NWS LID mapping is resolved via the [NOAA HADS crosswalk](https://hads.ncep.noaa.gov/USGS/ALL_USGS-HADS_SITES.txt) (~10,483 entries), covering ~84% of stage gages.
+The USGS site → NWS LID mapping uses a two-step approach to maximise reach coverage:

+1. **HADS crosswalk** ([NOAA HADS](https://hads.ncep.noaa.gov/USGS/ALL_USGS-HADS_SITES.txt), ~10,483 entries) — direct `site_no → LID` lookup, covers ~84% of stage gages.
 Matches are verified against the NWS `usgsId` field.
+The crosswalk is cached locally in `data/metadata/hads_crosswalk.parquet` and refreshed every 30 days.
+2. **NLDI fallback** — for the remaining ~16% not in HADS, the [USGS NLDI API](https://labs.waterdata.usgs.gov/api/nldi/linked-data/nwissite) is queried to obtain the NHDPlus COMID (= NWM reach ID) directly.
+These sites receive NaN flood thresholds but appear in `gauge_map.parquet` so the NWM pipeline can still fetch their streamflow.

 Only gages with observed stage data are queried.
-Two files are written:
+Three files are written:

 - **`flood_stages.parquet`** — stage (ft) and flow (cfs) thresholds for action/minor/moderate/major categories, plus NWS impact statements for each category.
 - **`gauge_map.parquet`** — maps each USGS `site_no` to its NWS LID and NWM `reach_id`.
+Sites resolved via NLDI fallback have `lid = null`.
+- **`hads_crosswalk.parquet`** — cached HADS crosswalk (auto-managed; delete to force re-download).

+A log file (`pipeline.log`) is written alongside `run_pipeline.py` on every run.

 ### Inspect outputs